Federico39/image-slider/README.md

 # [cssSlider](http://cssslider.com/) - 100% Pure CSS Slider
 Create perfect picture sliders fully in CSS.
 No jQuery, no JavaScript, no photo icons, no coding!
 It's surprisingly fast, light, responsive, and retina-ready.
-Operates on all current devices and browsers.
-KenBurns, Slide, Fade, Zoom effects and some flat skins are available (more coming soon).
+All current devices and browsers.
 [Download now](http://cssslider.com/) or see [live demo](http://cssslider.com/#demos)!

 <a href="http://cssslider.com/">